RicNord/configparser-override/README.md

 print(config["section2"]["key5"])  # Output: direct_override_value5
 ```

-### Convert to a Dataclass and validate data types
+### Convert to a Dataclass and Validate Data Types

 The library features a `ConfigConverter` class, which enables the conversion of
 configuration data into a dataclass instance.
 This functionality is
 particularly useful for ensuring that the configuration adheres to the expected
-format, since it tries to cast the values in the config to the types in the
+format, since it tries to cast the option in the config to the types in the
 dataclass.
 Hence, it also allows you to take advantage of various typing
 frameworks and tools, such as integrations with your text editor, providing
 enhanced validation and code assistance.